-CUSTODY Legal and physical custody of a child may be changed by a court in a proceeding under IC 31-14.
+CUSTODY Legal and physical custody of a child may be changed by a court in a proceeding under Indiana law.

-PHYSICAL CUSTODY The mother will have primary physical custody of the child.
+Physical Custody The mother will have primary physical custody of the child.

-LEGAL CUSTODY The mother will have sole legal custody of the child unless:
+Legal Custody The mother will have sole legal custody of the child unless: